ciceroOslo/ciceroscm/README.md

 More input data on the appropriate format (at least for emission runs) can be found in <code>/div/amoc/CSCM/SCM_Linux_v2019/RCMIP/input/</code> on amoc for internal use.

 ## Instance configurations
 When a new instance of the CICERO-SCM class is created the dictionary cfg needs to be sent as a parameter, detailing the configurations of the instance.
+All options that end in _file can be exchanged with the same parameter ending in _data to send in data directly.
 Configuration options are:
 * nystart - the start year of the run
 * nyend - the end year of the run
 * emstart - the year to start the run with emissions
 * idtm - optional parameter to tune the number of subyearly steps in the concentrations_emissions_handler.
 Default is 24.
 Should probably not be the first parameter you want to start playing with.
 * sunvolc - an optional parameter to include solar an volcanic forcing.
 If included and equal to 1 a set of such forcing series will be included.
 Eventually, support for giving a custom set of solar and volcanic forcing files might be added.
-* gaspamfile - path to file of gases to include with units, forcing factors etc (mandatory).
+* gaspam_file - path to file of gases to include with units, forcing factors etc (mandatory).
 * concentrations_file - path to file with concentrations time series (mandatory if not forcing run)
 * emissions_file - path to file with emissions time series (mandatory if not forcing run)
 * nat_ch4_file- optional path to file where natural emissions for methane can be found.
 Default will be used if not given